JuliaAI/MLJ.jl/docs/src/transformers.md

 *Important.* Note the sub-typing `<: Static`.

 Such static transformers with (unlearned) parameters can have arbitrarily many inputs, but only one output.
-In the single input case an `inverse_transform` can also be defined.
+In the single input case, an `inverse_transform` can also be defined.
 Since they have no real learned parameters, you bind a static transformer to a machine without specifying training arguments.